mohit-anchan/mobile-angular-ui-custom-navbar-example/README.md

-# Mobile-Angular-UI - Custom Navbar example (with show/hide navbar buttons)
+# Mobile Angular UI Custom Navbar example (with show/hide navbar buttons)

 This project is a simple example demonstrating the customization of Navbar in [mobile angular ui](http://mobileangularui.com/) apps.